harrymandeveloper/tabletennistournamentmaker/README.md

 For this challenge I have chosen to use a combination of react and redux.
 If there is time, I will add a Laravel back-end with an API.

-While not very lightweight and reliant on JavaScript, React does also allow for a seamless transition for the user between five states:
+While not very lightweight and reliant on JavaScript, React does also allow for a seamless transition for the user between the five stages of the tournament described in the brief:

 Name Entry --> Quarter Finals --> Semi-Finals --> Finals --> Winning Page.

+Within each stage, there is both a shuffle of names and a pair creation required.

 # Stretch Goals

+Move App into components folder.
 Change routing to alter headers depending on what page the user is on within the app.
+Bronze play-off match.
+Ability to delete players.
+Add a description of contents within CSS files.